 So when figuring out how much coverage you need, you should factor in the following:

 - Lost income and living expenses, like rent or daily bills

 - Child care if you are a stay-at-home parent

 - Unpaid medical bills or taxes

 Fortunately, you have plenty of options available to you, especially in your 30s.
-You can buy term life insurance coverage for 10, 15, 20, or 30 years depending on your needs.
-While longer policies tend to cost more each month, they do offer a longer span of coverage that may bring even more peace of mind.
-For example, a longer term length could help cover your 30-year mortgage or until the kids are projected to finish school.
+You can buy term life insurance coverage for 10, 15, 20, or 30 years, depending on your needs.
+Shorter-term policies tend to cost less.
+But saving a few dollars each month on premiums might not be worth it if you die shortly after your term is up and your family is left without protection.